sundeepbassi/djangopetblog/README.md

 The final deployment steps:

 On the 7th of May I tried to deploy the blog as shown in the video I think therefore I blog by the code institute and I was receiving an error when I tried to deploy to Heroku.

+I did set the Debug to False in the settings.py file

 [Heroku Message](static/images/herokumes.png)